adityarc19/neural-nets-from-scratch/README.md

 # Python 3.x
 pip3 install torch torchvision
 ```
+---

-Here, I have written feed forward neural nets and convolutional neural nets from scratch, in order to classify objects in the CIFAR10 dataset.
+Here, I have designed feed forward neural nets and convolutional neural nets from scratch, in order to classify objects in the CIFAR10 dataset.

 The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.